Quick Exit

 • Living in ‘squalid’ or insanitary conditions for example; infested property or lack of functioning utilities

-• Neglecting household maintenance creating hazards or fire risk
+• Neglecting household maintenance creating hazards and/or fire risk such as overloading of plug sockets and not maintaining clear escape routes

 • Hoarding